ElCep/repro-seir/README.md

 ### Saltelli exploration

-We used [OpenMole](https://openmole.org/Sensitivity.html#Saltellismethod) to perform a sensitivity analysis on this model using Saltelli's method
+We used [OpenMole](https://openmole.org/Sensitivity.html#Saltellismethod) to perform a sensitivity analysis on this model using Saltelli's method.

 #### first order